 The first step is to make sure Tractionboard supports the source type and connection mode you’ve chosen to implement.
 You can learn more about what dictates the connection modes we support here.

 To learn more about about Connection Modes and what dictates which we support, see here.

-This destination requires a Device-based Connection Mode for Mobile data.
-Follow the steps above to ensure you have packaged the Tractionboard SDK with Segment’s.
+Segment offers an optional Device-based Connection Mode for Mobile data with Tractionboard.
+If you’d like to use those features that require client-based functionality, follow the steps above to ensure you have packaged the Tractionboard SDK with Segment’s.